collective live+work spaces for people going placeswith purpose

 Airports 2h30 transit.
 Toulouse (TLS, 1h drive) is well served for regional flights, direct to Lisbon, Malta, Athens, Split, Budapest, Casablanca, Oslo, and many more … however some land late requiring a stopover.
 Tarbes-Lourdes serves pilgrims so is a good alternative.

-Mainline station just 30mins by train (€3) with last at rather good 8:50pm, and all well-coordinated with just a 10min change from Toulouse.
+Mainline station just 30mins by train, last at 8:50pm, all well-coordinated with just a 10min change from Toulouse.

 Barcelona is 4h30 drive, but due to badly timed departures only possible by train in the morning (7h 9am, or 11:30am over the mountains, both 3 changes; timings and frequency may improve).
 For the uncivilised🙃 there's an overnight bus departing 11:45pm so allowing late flights but with a 1h30 wait at 5am in Toulouse (coffee opens at 5:45am).